Seravo/docs/_posts/2015-10-11-integration-tests.md

 ## List of Helper functions

 ### **WP** Helper module
-These tests use helper module **WP** which is included in the project.
+These tests use the helper module **WP** which is included in the project.

 ```ruby
 # Returns url to your site for the following {path}